Syria's media put differences aside at foundering peace talks

 “They are nice people,” one journalist from Syrian state media said.
 “It is a shame they are being manipulated ...
 We have all suffered under the state, we all have our stories to tell.
 But is it a reason to turn against the government and destroy the country?
 No.”

-The rival journalists and activists exchange phone numbers despite their own skepticism.
+The rival journalists and activists exchange phone numbers despite their own scepticism.

 “We will go back home and nothing will change,” one pro-government journalist said, laughing.
 Then he followed a group of pro-opposition outside for a smoke.